MikeKash/SimonGame/README.md

 Goal of this project was to get a better grip on jQuery framework and Javascript logic in general.
 Created this game during my web development bootcamp.

-Made with mobile first approach and adaptive for any size of screen.
+Made with mobile first approach and works at any screen size.